Hassankaif/ColocasiaHealthAI/README.md

 This project is licensed under the MIT License.

-#### Made with ❤️ by The following Team Members From Rajalakshmi Institute of Technology, Chennai.
+#### Made with ❤️ by The following Students From Rajalakshmi Institute of Technology, Chennai.
-1. Hassan (ME)
+1. Hassan Kaif (ME)
 2. Lavanya
 3. Mohammed Muhsin
 4. Nishanthini